bestimmaa/raspberry-pi-internet-radio/README.md

 ### Compiling lcd4linux with DPF and Python plugin

 Lcd4linux is a tool to control LCD displays connected to the computer.
 A plugin system allows the additon of feautures.
-We use the *DPF* plugin to access a DPF and the *Python* plugin to call python modules from lcd4linux.
+We use the *DPF* plugin to access digital picture frames and the *Python* plugin to call python modules from lcd4linux.

 ## Cheat Sheet